They’re past the newborn stage but still figuring out how to get a good night’s sleep. Here are some ways you can guide them in the right direction.

 • clenched fists.

-Swaddling might help babies settle to sleep but there have been some safety concerns (van Sleuwen, 2007).
+Swaddling might help babies settle to sleep but there have been some safety concerns (Richardson et al, 2009).
 See The Lullaby Trust for safety advice on swaddling and our guide on how to swaddle before you do it.

 All babies are different

-Some babies need more help than others to soothe themselves and fall asleep.
+Some babies need more help than others to fall asleep.
 But most babies will develop a regular sleep pattern over time, although these will continue to change as they grow.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.